There are over 200 clubs and societies covering a wide variety of interests available for you to join or attend.

 The University welcomes the contribution made to student life by clubs, societies and other organisations.
-With more than 150 officially recognised societies to choose from there is a something for everybody.
+With more than 150 officially recognised societies listed in the University's Register of Student Clubs, there is something for everybody.
 However, if you think that there is a gap to be filled, you can set up your own student society.
-Visit the University Clubs Committee website.
+Visit the University Clubs Office website.

 The Union is the world's most prestigious debating society, with an unparalleled reputation for bringing international guests and speakers to Oxford.
 It has been established for almost 200 years, aiming to promote debate and discussion not just in Oxford University, but across the globe.

 The Junior Common Room (JCR) for undergraduates and Middle/Graduate Common Room (MCR/GCR) for graduates refers to both a physical room and a body, of which students are members.
 Elected representatives will often run social events and activities as well as providing support and advice services, while providing you with a means of voicing your concerns about college affairs.

 - Cherwell - Cherwell is the independent student newspaper of Oxford University

 - Oxford Student – is a weekly newspaper produced by and for members of the University of Oxford; it is sometimes abbreviated to The OxStu.

 - Isis Magazine - England’s longest running independent student magazine was founded at Oxford University in 1892.
 The magazine runs events, a website and one print issue per term.